 If you have tried everything with no success, you can try one last solution:

 Change the bottom stock setting to the optimize start point setting.
-This will add some minor blobs to airfoil, but helps with oozing the filament out of the nozzle and so on… (Simplify3D picture)
+This option causes some minor blobs to airfoil, but helps with oozing the filament out of the nozzle and so on… (Simplify3D picture)

 The last chance – if you use Prusa i3 clone printer and nothing works.

-In general if you already tried all settings and more than one PLA filament supplier and nothing helps, you will need check your Nozzle/HotEnd/Extruder.
-If works good enough for our needs – CLEAR IT – CHANGE FOR THE NEW OR UPGRADE.
+In general if you already tried all settings, more than one PLA filament supplier and nothing helps, you will need to check your Nozzle/HotEnd/Extruder.
+Clear it, replace the nozzle, ptfe tubing or a whole hotend, or upgrade to better quality extruder.

 And just one advice from Philipp Amann (thanks for sharing this):

 I have done a lot of testing and discussing with other “printers” and we have found, that the cheaper (or in bad condition) printers cant realy cope with 0,25 layer strength and the necessary restart.
 When you reduce the layer to 0,2 it works perfectly, even with the cheap printer.